saravanasai/laravel-hopeui-starter/README.md

 Package to install a regular Laravel Project  with a Hope UI design theme.

 Works only with the latest Laravel 9.
+Under the hood livewire is used for basic login & registeration